microsoftgraph/microsoft-graph-docs/concepts/outlook-create-send-messages.md

-# Create and send Outlook messages
+---title: "Create and send Outlook messages"description: "Emails are represented by the message resource in Microsoft Graph."---# Create and send Outlook messages

 Emails are represented by the [message](/graph/api/resources/message?view=graph-rest-1.0) resource in Microsoft Graph.